 Does Asset Protection need to follow any Islamic Rules?

 Yes.
 Asset protection planning brings up complex relationships relating to ownership, beneficial interest, and succession.
 Islamic issues will be involved in all of these areas, including Islamic inheritance rules.

 How much does asset protection cost?

-To schedule a mini-consultation with Islamic Estate Planning Attorney Ahmed Shaikh, click here.
+To schedule a no-cost mini-consultation with Islamic Estate Planning Attorney Ahmed Shaikh, click here.